mbeps/joker-notes/README.md

 - **Nested Notes and Notebooks:** Users can create structured documentation and organize their thoughts more efficiently with the ability to create nested notes and notebooks.
 - **Note Management:** Users can move notes to trash, restore them, or permanently delete them, giving full control over their note lifecycle.

 These features are designed to provide a comprehensive, user-friendly experience for personal or professional note-taking and content management.
-Motion Notes is built to be flexible, powerful, and accessible, catering to a wide range of note-taking and organizational needs.
+Joker Notes is built to be flexible, powerful, and accessible, catering to a wide range of note-taking and organizational needs.

 # **Tech Stack**

-Our platform, Motion Notes, is built on a robust and modern technology stack designed to deliver a seamless and feature-rich user experience.
+Our platform, Joker Notes, is built on a robust and modern technology stack designed to deliver a seamless and feature-rich user experience.
 Here's a breakdown of the technologies employed:

 ## **Frontend**